Wellness Education for Living and Loving, Inc.

 - web-mastering to-the-well.org with WordPress and hosting it through Network Solutions,

-- uploading test/survey items and their scoring protocols to the GPL3 platform,
+- uploading test/survey items and their scoring protocols to a survey platform,

-- using its PSPP software to score a test and streamline its feedback experience,
+- using or designing software to score a test and streamline its feedback experience,

 - constructing and validating a personality test,